Murder charge dismissed in officer’s hit-and-run death

-DETROIT (AP) — A judge has dismissed a second-degree murder charge against a motorist in the hit-and-run death of a Detroit police officer.
+DETROIT (AP) — A judge has dismissed a second-degree murder charge against a motorist in the hit-and-run killing of a Detroit police officer, ordering the suspect instead to stand trial for reckless driving causing death.

-The Wayne County prosecutor’s office said Tuesday that 19-year-old Jonathan Cole was ordered to stand trial for reckless driving causing death and failure to stop at the scene of an accident.
+The Wayne County prosecutor’s office said Tuesday that 19-year-old Jonathan Cole also faces a charge for failure to stop at the scene of an accident.

-Officer Fadi Shukur was hit Aug.
-4 while helping disperse a crowd after a party.
-He died of his injuries.
+Cole is accused of hitting Fadi Shukur Aug.
+4 as the officer helped to disperse a crowd after a party.
+Shukur died days later of his injuries.

-Judge Kenneth King ruled in the 36th District Court that the only aggravating factor presented in the case was speed, and concluded there was insufficient evidence to bond Cole over on second-degree murder.
+Judge Kenneth King ruled Friday in the 36th District Court that the only aggravating factor present in the case was speed, and concluded there was insufficient evidence to bond Cole over on a second-degree murder charge.

 Most Read Nation & World Stories